shreesh-pandey/ProTask/project-log.md

 Verified and tested all updates successfully in the live environment.
 ---

+✅ Update – Issue #5: Add task due date/time
+Date: 2025-05-04
+Summary:
+Implemented due date/time functionality in the task manager.
+A new datetime-local input field was added to the task creation form, allowing users to assign a deadline to each task.
+The due date is displayed next to the task and is also editable.
+The implementation ensures previous features (category, priority, completion, and editing) remain unaffected.

+---
 _This file will be updated regularly to reflect daily progress._